 Emmanuel Fratianni’s debut on the Billboard Top-Ten in 2008 with EMI Classics Video Games Live, Vol.1 soundtrack album (as composer, orchestrator) cemented his status in the classical/crossover orchestral world.
 His awards and credits as a composer and collaborator include “Soundtrack of the Year” by Play Magazine for the score to Advent Rising, one GANG (Game Audio Network Guild) Award and five GANG Nominations.

 A member of the multiple Emmy-nominated music team for the CBS drama JAG for 5 seasons, Emmanuel made a home for himself beginning in 2002 on the major scoring stages in Los Angeles with the Hollywood Scoring Orchestra and the finest scoring musicians in the world.
-This invaluable experience in television and film scoring sessions is what Emmanuel credits as formidable preparation for meeting the demands of touring production timelines and the essential needs of economy of preparation, management of the diversity of guest artist specialties, and expertise in the sheer variety of musical genres.
+This invaluable experience in television and film scoring sessions is what Emmanuel credits as formidable preparation for meeting the demands of touring symphonic production timelines and the essential needs of economy of preparation, management of the diversity of guest artist specialties, and expertise in the sheer variety of musical genres.

-Strongly Influenced by the lyricism of his native Italian folk music and his classical training, Emmanuel’s prolific jazz composing was recognized at the young age of 28 when he was awarded Montreux’s most prestigious commission, for his concerto grosso for jazz quartet and large orchestra, September Suite.
-The symphony in three movements premiered at the Stravinsky Auditorium, home of the Montreux Jazz Festival.
-The live recording marked the beginning of Emmanuel' s recording career, which he has continued in the US and abroad with releases on EMI classics, (on the Billboard charts for 57 weeks) and video game scores on Nile Rogers Sumthing’ Else records, to name a few.
+Strongly Influenced by the lyricism of his southern Italian roots and his classical training, Emmanuel’s prolific work as a composer was recognized at the young age of 28 when he was awarded Montreux’s most prestigious commission.
+The symphony in three movements for jazz quartet and large orchestra, “September Suite”, premiered at the Stravinsky Auditorium for the opening of the city's 1995 cultural season.
+The live recording marked the beginning of Emmanuel' s recording career, which he has continued in the US and abroad with releases on EMI classics, and video game scores on Nile Rogers Sumthing’ Else records, to name a few.

-Musically restless after the September Suite success, Emmanuel's attention turned towards collaborating with visual and movement artists in Europe when he eventually uprooted to Los Angeles.
-He continued his training at UCLA in post graduate studies and privately with critically acclaimed, multi-Emmy winning television composers Alf Clausen (of The Simpsons), and Jay Chattaway (StarTrek.)
+Musically restless after the “September Suite” success, Emmanuel's attention turned towards collaborating with film makers and visual artists when he eventually uprooted to Los Angeles in 1997.
+He continued his training at UCLA in post graduate studies and privately with critically acclaimed, multi-Emmy winning television composers Alf Clausen (of The Simpsons), Jay Chattaway (StarTrek) and Steve Bramson (JAG).